wahreus/farewise/README.md

   <img src="farewise_logo.svg" alt="FareWise logo" width="75%">
 </p>

-## 🚇 Turn TfL journey history into future fare savings
+## Turn TfL journey history into future fare savings

-FareWise is a Transport for London (TfL) fare optimisation tool that analyses journey history to find the cheapest payment option.
+FareWise is a Transport for London fare optimisation tool that analyses historical journey data and compares payment strategies to identify the lowest-cost option.
 It currently supports London Underground, Overground and DLR journeys only, with support for other TfL modes planned for later.

 To use FareWise, download a TfL journey history CSV from your Oyster or contactless account and pass it to farewise.py: